 A story worth telling: Roy Eaton the Jackie Robinson of Advertising…

 “If you were white, I’d hire you immediately,” Roy Eaton was told during his first interview for an advertising job with Young & Rubicam.
-Years later, he was inducted into the Advertising Hall of Fame.
+Years later, the Advertising Hall of Fame welcomed him as a member.

 Roy Eaton became advertising’s Jackie Robinson, breaking the color line in New York during the Mad Men era.